smileshey/LongerTomorrow/README.md

 Key Files
 - UCD.py
   Handles data cleaning and feature engineering:
-  - Reads raw CDC WONDER and BRFSS data.
+  - Reads raw CDC WONDER and BRFSS data (from the shared data folder link above).
   - Aggregates to state–year–cause level and computes YPLL-related quantities.
   - Outputs df_states and future_df for modeling and visualization.